-How to solve?
+How to solve it?
 This is where AI forecasting comes in.
-AI, by definition, outperforms humans on many aspects.
+AI, by definition, outperforms humans in many aspects.
 First and foremost, AI is not biased.
 As Daniel Kahneman outlines in his best-selling book “Thinking Fast and Slow”: people are biased.
-Kahneman touches overconfidence, “What we see is all there is”; our brain primarily deals with ‘known knowns’ but is not good in estimating ‘known unknowns’ or ‘unknown unknowns’.
+Kahneman touches on overconfidence, “What we see is all there is”; our brain primarily deals with ‘known knowns’ but is not good at estimating ‘known unknowns’ or ‘unknown unknowns.’
 Then there is the planning fallacy, as we tend to overestimate benefits and underestimate costs.
-Other relevant biases are the availability bias (people will reconstruct a story around past events to underestimate the extent to which they were surprised by those events), the way we incorrectly assign cause to random chance and our illusion of understanding.
-In addition to biases, people cannot work 24/7, they need vacation, they have cognitive limitations with respect to the amount of data and information they can absorb, and the list goes on.
-Conclusion: human driven forecasts are prone to errors, significant errors.
+Other relevant biases are the availability bias (people will reconstruct a story around past events to underestimate the extent to which they were surprised by those events), the way we incorrectly assign cause to random chance, and our illusion of understanding.
+In addition to biases, people cannot work 24/7, need a vacation, have cognitive limitations concerning the amount of data and information they can absorb, and so on.
+Conclusion: human-driven forecasts are prone to errors, significant errors.

-- In a 2017 Nature article, Esteva et al. describe an AI system trained on a data set of 129,450 clinical images of 2,032 different diseases and compare its diagnostic performance against 21 board-certified dermatologists.
-They find the AI system capable of classifying skin cancer at a level of competence comparable to the dermatologists.
+- In a 2017 Nature article, Esteva et al. describe an AI system trained on a data set of 129,450 clinical images of 2,032 diseases and compare its diagnostic performance against 21 board-certified dermatologists.
+They find the AI system capable of classifying skin cancer at a level of competence comparable to dermatologists.

 - A Microsoft machine translation system achieved human-level quality and accuracy when translating news stories from Chinese to English.
 The test was performed on newstest2017, a data set commonly used in machine translation competitions.

-- The average passmark for the MRCGP exam, which trainee general practitioners take to test their ability to diagnose, has been 72% over the past five years.
-An AI start-up, Babylon Health got 82%.
+- The average pass mark for the MRCGP exam, which trainee general practitioners take to test their ability to diagnose, has been 72% over the past five years.
+An AI start-up, Babylon Health, got 82%.
 AI had beat human doctors handily.

 Similarly, assume there is a constraint somewhere upstream in the supply chain.
-This could be a transportation route being constrained, a factory not being able to produce to its full capacity or a raw material supplier not being able to deliver.
-How to manage such a situation taking into consideration a company’s demand priorities (one customer can be of higher priority versus another, or SKU A might be more strategic than SKU B), supply chain networks, demand variability, current orders, desired service levels?
-Again, this is where AI comes in as AI is able to analyze, in seconds, the impact of all these factors and will recommend the best possible solution based on a company’s requirements (for example the trade-off between service levels versus cost).
+This could be a constrained transportation route, a factory unable to produce to its total capacity, or a raw material supplier unable to deliver.
+How to manage such a situation considering a company’s demand priorities (one customer can be of higher importance versus another, or SKU A might be more strategic than SKU B), supply chain networks, demand variability, current orders, desired service levels?
+Again, this is where AI comes in as AI can analyze, in seconds, the impact of all these factors and will recommend the best possible solution based on a company’s requirements (for example, the trade-off between service levels versus cost).